Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 To work with app commands, bots need the ``applications.commands`` scope.

-You can enable this scope when generating an OAuth2 URL for your bot, shown :ref:`here <discord_invite_bot>`.
+You can enable this scope when generating an OAuth2 URL for your bot, the steps to do so outlined :ref:`here <discord_invite_bot>`.

 Defining a Tree
 ++++++++++++++++